Matteo-Buonastella/Move-Animation-Creator/README.md

 *It is NOT recommended to select Keep Background for more than 1 move with the Psychic Background.
 If you Select Keep Background for a Psychic move, every move after it will NOT have a background.*

 ## Inserting an Animation
 To insert an animation, you will need to provide a memory offset.
 Use a tool such as FreeSpaceFinder to search for free space.
 The number of bytes needed will be provided to you.
-Use the exact location that FreeSpaceFinder spits out
+Use the exact location that FreeSpaceFinder spits out.
+For example, 82748A